A simple visual representation of a product or service interface.

 How to do it

-Draw rough sketches that show structure, placement, and hierarchy for your product.
-Steer clear of font choices, color, or other stylized elements that would distract both the researcher and the reviewer.
+- Build preliminary blueprints that show structure, placement, and hierarchy for your product.
+Steer clear of font choices, color, or other elements that would distract both the researcher and the reviewer.
 Lightweight designs are conceptually easier to reconfigure.
 A few helpful tools for building wireframes are OmniGraffle and Balsamiq, which purposefully keep the wireframe looking like rough sketches.

-Use this opportunity to start listing common design and interface elements you will need.
+- Use this opportunity to start listing what UX/UI patterns you will need.

 Applied in government research